 Remove any possibility of unbounded loops in abort-deferred regions.

-Where possible do not use forced termination (abort), or apply the restriction No_Abort_Statements to eliminate the use of this construct.
+Where possible, apply the restriction No_Abort_Statements to eliminate the use of forced termination (abort).

 6.61 Concurrent Data Access [CGX]

 6.61.1 Applicability to language

 Ada does allow tasks to access unprotected shared variables.
 However the standard means of programming data that is shared between tasks is to use a protected object that enforces serial access.
 Atomic updates on some simple types are supported (if supported by the hardware).